Singular semipositive metrics in non-Archimedean geometry: Dual complexes

 \begin{lem} Assume that

-a Cartesian square of Noetherian schemes such that the vertical arrows are proper and surjective and the horizontal morphisms are regular.
+is a Cartesian square of Noetherian schemes such that the vertical arrows are proper and surjective and the horizontal morphisms are regular.
 If $U$, $V$ are $V'$ are irreducible, $V$ and $V'$ are normal and $g_*\cO_{V'}=\cO_V$ then $U'$ is normal and irreducible. \end{lem}

 \begin{proof} Note first that $U$ and $U'$ are normal by~\cite[IV.6.5.4]{EGA}.
 Since direct images commute with flat base change we have $f_*\cO_{U'}=\cO_U$, which implies that $f$ has connected fibers as a consequence of the theorem on formal functions (cf.~\cite[III.4.3.2]{EGA}).
-Since $U$ is connected and $f$ is closed, surjective and has connected fibers, it follows that $U'$ is connected, hence irreducible since it is normal. \end{proof}
+Since $U$ is connected and nonempty, and $f$ is closed, surjective and has connected fibers, it follows that $U'$ is connected and nonempty, hence irreducible since it is normal. \end{proof}